CSHoggard/-gmm_liverpool_2020/README.md

 #### About the workshops

-These three workshops are designed to provide an introduction into the application and potential of geometric morphometric (GMM) methodologies for archaeologists, researchers and enthusiasts.
+These three workshops are designed to provide participants with an introduction into the application and potential of geometric morphometric (GMM) methodologies for archaeological science.
 The first workshop introduces participants to the theoretical underpinnings of statistical shape and form analysis, from landmark options, data creation, data transformation, data analysis and visualisation.
 The second workshop will be an R-based introduction to two- and three-dimensional landmark-based GMM, while the third workshop focuses on two-dimensional outline analyses (Elliptic Fourier Analysis).
+Tidyverse approaches to data transformation and visualisation will be emphasised throughout the workshop.
 While the workshop is limited to 50 participants, all code, presentations and material will be accessible via this repository.

 #### Overview